emayer7139/LogSentry/README.md

 # logsentry
-emails alerts for failed login attempts on Debian systems
+emails alerts for failed login attempts on Linux systems

-Looks at /var/log/auth.log which requires rsyslog to be enabled on the system.
+- Looks at /var/log/auth.log which requires rsyslog to be enabled on the system.

-Uses msmtp with gmail for the reporting, so a config with .msmtprc has to be done.
+- Uses msmtp with gmail for the reporting, so a config with .msmtprc has to be done.
-Be sure to generate an app password from gmail instead of using your actual password.
+    - Be sure to generate an app password from gmail instead of using your actual password.

               defaults
         auth           on
         tls            on